Style Guide

 ---

-of rendering Markdown text faithfully to the CSS on /r/teslore[^1], it
+rendering Markdown text faithfully to the CSS on /r/teslore[^1], it extends the

-better semantic structure, embed linked media directly in the document,
+semantic structure, embed linked media directly in the document, and take full

 ## How Our Markdown Works

-The Markdown text used to create this page is pasted at the bottom, so
+The Markdown text used to create this page is presented at the bottom, so you

-you can compare the text that I wrote to the browser page that you see.
+can compare the source text to the rendered browser page.

 In addition to the CommonMark standard, we support: